mezzio/mezzio-swoole/README.md

 ## Execute

-Once you have performed the configuration steps as outlined above, you can run an Expressive application with Swoole using the following command:
+Once you have performed the configuration steps as outlined above, you can run an Mezzio application with Swoole using the following command:

 ```bash
 php public/index.php start